Fernleaf Peony Has it All: Huge Red Blooms Set Off By Feathery Foliage

-Although it's a less common peony variety, the fernleaf peony is visually striking with its red blooms and very short stems that appear to sit directly on feathery foliage.
-At a glimpse, the 2-1/2-inch to 3-inch flowers almost resemble an old-fashioned shaving brush.
-And even though the plants can be found growing wild in areas of Eastern Europe, many garden centers and online retailers are starting to carry this underused peony cultivar.
+Although it's a less common peony species, the fernleaf peony (Paeonia tenuifolia) is visually striking with red blooms that can reach up to three inches across.
+The flowers have very short stems that look like they sit directly on feathery foliage.
+And even though the plants can be found growing wild in areas of Eastern Europe, many garden centers and online retailers in the U.S. are starting to carry this underused peony cultivar.

-The bright green foliage is dense yet feathery.
-And since the plant is closer to the ground than other peony varieties, it can appear more like a bush or shrub.
-Just one of these plants in your garden is sure to turn heads, but fernleaf peonies also work well in groups and can make for great edging plants.
+The bright green foliage is dense but feathery, unlike other kinds of peonies that have wider, broader leaves.
+Even one of these plants in your garden is sure to turn heads, but fernleaf peonies also work well in groups and can make gorgeous edging plants.

-Even better than the attractive addition to your landscape is the low maintenance it requires.
-Like other peony varieties, the fernleaf peony is hardy in Zones 3-8 and is happy in part shade to full sun.
-When it's done blooming, you can remove the spent flowers to maintain and enjoy the remaining bush in your landscape throughout the summer.
-As a perennial plant, they will live for many years without being dug up and overwintered indoors.
+Even better than being an attractive addition to your landscape, these plants are also super low maintenance.
+The best time to plant is in the fall, so you can enjoy their blooms the following spring.
+Like other varieties, the fernleaf peony is hardy in Zones 3-8 and is happy in part shade to full sun.
+When it's done blooming, you can remove the spent flowers to maintain and enjoy the feathery foliage in your landscape throughout the summer.
+As a perennial plant, they'll live for many years without needing to be dug up and overwintered indoors.